Submit Article

 What Was the Outcome?

-The court allowed SUM 1028 and granted the “unless” order sought by the third defendant.
-The practical effect of such an order is that the plaintiffs’ damages claim would be struck out if they failed to provide sufficient answers to the relevant interrogatories ordered under ORC 1753 within the time specified by the court.
+The court allowed the application for an "unless" order and granted the order sought by the third defendant, stipulating that the plaintiffs' claim for damages in the proceedings would be dismissed if they failed to provide sufficient answers to the interrogatories.
+The plaintiffs have appealed against the court's decision.

 Why Does This Case Matter?